USGS-CMG/stglib/doc/install.rst

 The easy (local machine) way
 ============================

-We recommend managing your Python packages using Mambaforge.
-Alternatively, you can use Anaconda/Miniconda.
+We recommend managing your Python packages using Miniforge.

-Mambaforge
+Miniforge
 ----------

-Install `Mambaforge <https://mamba.readthedocs.io/en/latest/installation.html>`_ by `following this link <https://github.com/conda-forge/miniforge#mambaforge>`_.
+Install `Miniforge <https://conda-forge.org/download/>`_ by selecting the download appropriate for your platform.

 Install and activate an stglib environment: